 Current service costs (pensions) - the increase in pension liabilities as a result of years of service earned this year.
 Allocated to the revenue accounts of services for which the employees worked.

-Debtor - an amount due to the council within the accounting period but not received by the end of the financial year.
+Debtor - an amount due to the council within the accounting period but not received at the date of the balance sheet.